 Who can come?

-We serve a 16 county area in Southwest Missouri.
-Our groups are offered free of charge to the following age groups in our community.
+We serve a 18 county area in Southwest Missouri.
+Our groups are offered at no charge to the following age groups in our community.

 Kids who have experienced the death of a parent, sibling, or primary caregiver are welcome to join our groups.
 Children are assigned to a group based on their age.
 We offer services for children in preschool through high school.